• Skip to primary navigation

 Plastic Wrap Alternatives

 I did an Instagram Live a month or so back.
 Beforehand I polled followers to hear what they wanted me to talk about and how we finally stopped using single-use items in the kitchen was the most wanted topic.
 The biggest offender (and possibly the most difficult to get rid of) is plastic wrap.
-Here are our plastic wrap replacements!
+Here are our plastic wrap alternatives!

 Plastic Wrap Replacements - Beeswax Wrap